 I first got interested in the Internet in 2001 when the rock band I was playing in needed a website.
 I thought "I can do that."
-From then on I taught myself the principles of Web Design and Front-end Development and started designing and building websites for small businesses in Sheffield (my first client's website still exists!).
+From then on I taught myself the principles of Web Design and Front-end Development and started designing and building websites for small businesses in Sheffield.

 My time at Technophobia was a great education.
 They gave me the opportunity to work with clients such as Alfa Romeo, PizzaExpress, Yorkshire.com, Green Flag, Morrisons, Planning Portal, The Co-operative Bank, The Driving Standards Agency, etc. I also worked with some very talented people and have become part of a thriving network of web folks.

-Since June 2013, I have been working freelance and you will see my work on this website.
-In this time, my company has had a re-brand but I still do the same things (and even more!).
+Since 2011, I have been working freelance and you will see some of my work on this website.

 Outside of work

 A huge benefit of freelancing is that it offers a lot of flexibility with time.
-I love going deep into work projects, solving new and exciting problems, but I also love spending time on other pursuits; from trekking, skiing, diving and running, to furthering my education in the areas of philosophy, behavioural psychology and political history.
+I love going deep into work projects, solving new and exciting problems, but I also love spending time on other pursuits; from trekking, skiing, scuba diving and running, to furthering my education in the areas of philosophy, psychology, politics and economics.
 I would therefore describe myself as a pragmatic, philosophical adventure seeker!